microsoft/PowerApps-Samples/dataverse/orgsvc/C#-NETCore/Solutions/README.md

 1. Build the solution, and then run the desired project.

-When each sample runs, you will be prompted in the default browser to select an environment user account and enter a password.
+When the sample runs, you will be prompted in the default browser to select an environment user account and enter a password.
 To avoid having to do this every time you run a sample, insert a password parameter into the connection string in the appsettings.json file.
 For example:

 ```json
 {